reactivepixel/inventoryManager/readme.md

 ```

 ### How To Adapt
-To use the Unit model as a template and start building out other models you will need to adjust `/server/db.js` 's definition of your model to contain the appropriate fields to your model to meet the documentation. `db.js` is just a rough structure and will need adjusted.
+To use the Unit model as a template and start building out other models you will need to adjust the definition of your model in '/server/db.js' to contain the appropriate fields to your model to meet the documentation. `db.js` is just a rough structure and will need adjusted.

 Copy `/server/models/unit.js` and rename it to match your model.
 You will need to restructure the definitions in this file to reflect the changes you have made to  `/server/db.js`